bramvanginneken/bramvanginneken.github.io/content/posts/peer-review.md

 ## 3. Acceptance by a journal or a conference

 If all goes well, your paper ends up in some prestigious conference proceedings or a journal.
 This is also a form of peer review.
 That venue has judged your paper good enough to print.
 The impact factor of a journal or conference is a measure of its prestige.
 Google Scholar uses its own metric to rank publications, the [h5-index](https://scholar.google.com/citations?view_op=metrics_intro).
-You may note, surprisingly for almost all academics, that deep learning is currently the most important field of research on the planet.
+You may note, and this comes as a surprise for most academics, that deep learning is currently the most important field of research on the planet.

 ## 4. Post-publication peer review